 But these aren't your ordinary advertisements, as FuckJerry isn't an ordinary account.
 Recent posts have included a screenshot of a sexual text exchange, and a photo of a poster that reads "I love you more than North Koreans are forced to love Kim Jung Un."

-The team mixes general posts with branded content, denoting the latter with the "#ad" hashtag, or as a paid partnership in the geo-location bar.
-A 2015 collaboration with Vogue, for instance, yielded a picture of a puppy wearing sunglasses with the fashion publication's moniker, and the tag line: "When you hungover af and start regretting that text."
+The team mixes general posts with branded content, denoting the latter with the hashtag #ad, or as a paid partnership in the geo-location bar.
+A 2015 collaboration with Vogue, for instance, yielded a picture of a puppy wearing sunglasses with the fashion publication's moniker, and the tag line: "When you hungover AF and start regretting that text."

 Tebele is now also shepherding an expansion into comedic consumer products.
-In addition to clothes and merchandise--such as a "Deadass" t-shirt ($32) and "Blow me" tissues ($3)--FuckJerry sells a party card game called "What Do You Meme."
+In addition to clothes and merchandise--such as a "Deadass" T-shirt ($32) and "Blow me" tissues ($3)--FuckJerry sells a party card game called "What Do You Meme?"
 Tebele raised $230,000 via Kickstarter last year to fund an initial production round, ultimately reinvesting those sales to make more games.
-The lack of overhead, coupled with the team's media savvy, means that this arm of the company has been profitable since Day 1, Kaplan explains.
-The card game, which costs $29.99, is currently the ninth most-popular game on Amazon, coming in just behind Cards Against Humanity.
+The lack of overhead, coupled with the team's media savvy, means that this arm of the company has been profitable since day one, Kaplan explains.
+The card game, which costs $29.99, is currently the ninth-most-popular game on Amazon, coming in just behind Cards Against Humanity.

 To be sure, Tebele isn't the only player in the game, and he's largely banking on a type of humor that, as one critic puts it, "is charmingly moronic by its very architecture."
-Instagram influencer Josh Ostrovsky, also known as "The Fat Jew," similarly lends his social media prowess to third-party brands and runs a wine label.
-Meanwhile, YouTube celebrities Michelle Phan and Casey Neistat have each parlayed their social media fame into businesses, the latter of which recently sold to CNN for $25 million.
+Instagram influencer Josh Ostrovsky, also known as the Fat Jew, similarly lends his social media prowess to third-party brands and runs a wine label.
+Meanwhile, YouTube celebrities Michelle Phan and Casey Neistat have each parlayed their social media fame into businesses, of which Neistat's recently sold to CNN for $25 million.

-Time will tell whether FuckJerry's commitment to irreverant memes will be enough to sustain its core business over time.
-But given that each post presently garners some 8 million impressions on social media, according to the creators, it's safe to say you may be seeing more of it.
+Time will tell whether FuckJerry's commitment to irreverent memes will be enough to sustain its core business over time.
+But given that each post presently garners some eight million impressions on social media, according to the creators, it's safe to say you may be seeing more of it.